-Twentieth Week in Ordinary Time August 17, 2014
+Twenty-First Week in Ordinary Time August 24, 2014

 Here at At Saint Matthew Catholic Church our Pastor, James A. Quinn, along with all of the assisting Priests; Fr.
 Jim Nero, OFM, Fr.
 Julio Estada, Fr.
 Robert Vallee, Fr.
 Jairo Tellez wish to extend to you a warm welcome.
 Whether you live in the Hallandale, Florida area, are just visiting or are of other religions persuasions, know that you are always welcome at St. Matthew.
 Established on March 11, 1959, we have a long history of serving our community.
 Our ministries range from being deeply spiritual to strictly fun.
 Join our new daily meditation program, help the homeless, play bingo or attend a social, St. Matthew will have something to offer you.
 Our 1000 registered families come from diverse backgrounds, joining together in all aspects of our Parish life.
 Our schedule of Masses includes a Mass in Spanish.
 Masses on Holy Days are offered as bi-lingual.
 At St. Matthew our arms are open to all and we look forward to seeing you.
 We are located just one block South of East Hallandale Beach Boulevard, just behind the Publix Shopping Center.
 Please feel free to browse our website for more information on our Parish, the services offered and opportunities to become involved.

 BLESSED JOHN DU LAU AND THE SEPTEMBER MARTYRS

 Blessed John was the archbishop of Arles, France.
 He and his companions are celebrated today because they died heroic martyrs’ deaths during the French Revolution.
 The new constitution of 1790 was against the Church.
 The people were being forced to sign their agreement with an oath.